ToxicDonkeyButts/fifth-equilux/Classes/Wizard.md

 #### Ritual Casting

 You can cast a wizard spell as a ritual if that spell has the ritual tag and you have the spell in your spellbook.
 You don't need to have the spell prepared.

-#### Spellcasting Focus

-You can use an arcane focus as a spellcasting focus for your wizard spells.

 #### Learning Spells of 1st Level and Higher